Denying Islam's Role in Terror: Explaining the Denial

 Translations of this item:

-Note to the reader: This is the first article in a three-part survey of "Denying Islam's Role in Terror."
+Notes to the reader: (1) This is the first article in a three-part survey of "Denying Islam's Role in Terror."
 The other two parts, by Teri Blumenfeld and David Rusin, look at the specific phenomenon of denial in the FBI and the U.S. military, respectively.
+(2) Updates follow the footnotes.

 Over three years after Maj.
 Nidal Malik Hasan's massacre at Ft.
 Hood, Texas, in November 2009, the classification of his crime remains in dispute.
 In its wisdom, the Department of Defense, supported by law enforcement, politicians, journalists, and academics, deems the killing of thirteen and wounding of forty-three to be "workplace violence."
 For example, the 86-page study on preventing a repeat episode, Protecting the Force: Lessons from Fort Hood, mentions "workplace violence" sixteen times.